Judges 7

 Judges 7 Commentary

-As Gideon gathered his 300 river-lapping men, he prepared to go to battle.
 It’s a strange way to choose soldiers, isn’t it?
 Was there a reason behind this?
-I don’t believe so.
-It didn’t matter who the soldiers were because God would use anyone who was obedient to Him.
-The strength, size, and skill of Gideon’s 300 men didn’t matter much.
+First, we must understand that it didn’t matter who the soldiers were because God would use anyone who obeyed Him.
+God was not concerned with the strength, size, and skill of Gideon’s men.

 1. It doesn’t matter if you are a river-lapper or a kneeling-drinker.
-God uses obedient people.
+God uses faith-filled people.

 2. We must crush our clay pots for Christ to be seen in our life.